oliversturm/data-transformer/README.md

 <a name="module_data-transformer.flattenOneToN"></a>

-### data-transformer.flattenOneToN(source, nFields, detectNfields) ⇒ <code>iterable</code>
+### data-transformer.flattenOneToN(source, nFields, nFieldHandling) ⇒ <code>iterable</code>
 flattenOneToN is a generator function that accepts a **source** parameter, which is expected to be an iterable yielding objects that include other iterables in their fields.
 These fields are called n-fields and a list of such n-fields can be passed in the **nFields** parameter.
-If no n-fields are passed and the **detectNfields** parameter is `true`, n-fields will be auto-detected in the first object yielded by the **source** sequence. **detectNfields** can also be a function, in which case it will be called to return a list of n-fields on the basis of the first **source** object. flattenOneToN returns a sequence of objects composed of all fields from the **source objects**, plus the fields from any iterable fields declared or detected as n-fields.
+If no n-field names are passed, n-fields will be auto-detected. **flattenOneToN** returns a sequence of objects composed of all fields from the **source** objects, plus the fields from objects referred to by iterable n-fields.

 **Kind**: static method of <code>[data-transformer](#module_data-transformer)</code>
 **Returns**: <code>iterable</code> - An iterable sequence of result objects.
 These objects contain all fields found in the **source** sequence objects with the exception of those declared as n-fields.
 In addition, the objects contain all fields from the sub-iterable objects of the n-fields.
 If there is more than one n-field, the sequence contains objects reflecting all permutations of the n-field sub-iterable combinations.